mathewqpmiller/Matplotlib-Pymaceuticals_Analysis/README.md

 * Use the cleaned data for the remaining steps.
   Completed

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
+Completed

 * Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of measurements taken for each treatment regimen throughout the course of the study.